MicrosoftDocs/dynamics-365-ai/ai-docs/sales/fre-setup-sales-insight-app.md

 > - [!INCLUDE[cc-preview-features-expect-changes](../includes/cc-preview-features-expect-changes.md)]
 > - [!INCLUDE[cc-preview-features-no-ms-support](../includes/cc-preview-features-no-ms-support.md)]

 Using Microsoft Teams together with conversation intelligence in Dynamics 365 Sales helps organizations transform customer interactions into revenue.
-Calling with Microsoft Teams allows business critical insights to be surfaced both in real-time (during the call), as well as post-call, and are seamlessly tied to the relevant Dynamics 365 records.
+Calling with Microsoft Teams allows business critical insights to be surfaced both in real time (during the call) and post-call, and are seamlessly tied to the relevant Dynamics 365 records.

 ### Review the prerequisites